 Some forms are not about total seats.
 They are about a collection window that ends at a specific date and time.
-In those cases, the safest setup is to schedule the form to close automatically at the deadline and make the late-response message explicit.
+Use the native Google Forms close date for simple deadline-only workflows, then add FormGuard when the same form also needs capacity controls, owner alerts, or a tested closed message.

-Use a scheduled close when the end time matters more than the number of responses.
+Use a native close date when the end time matters more than the number of responses.

 Stop accepting responses after a published submission cutoff.